Becoming modern in 19th-century Europe, an introduction

 Modernity is then a composite of contexts: a time, a space, and an attitude.
 What makes a place or an object “modern” depends on these conditions.

-Kazimir Malevich, Suprematist Composition: White on White, 1918, oil on canvas, 31 1/4 x 31 1/4 inches / 79.4 x 79.4 cm (The Museum of Modern Art).
-Malevich "viewed the Russian Revolution as having paved the way for a new society in which materialism would eventually lead to spiritual freedom."
-(MoMA, photo: Steven Zucker, CC BY-NC-SA 2.0)
+Kazimir Malevich "viewed the Russian Revolution as having paved the way for a new society in which materialism would eventually lead to spiritual freedom."
+(The Museum of Modern Art, New York) Kazimir Malevich, Suprematist Composition: White on White, 1918, oil on canvas, 79.4 x 79.4 cm (The Museum of Modern Art, New York; photo: Steven Zucker, CC BY-NC-SA 2.0)

-Kazimir Malevich, Suprematist Composition: White on White, 1918, oil on canvas, 31 1/4 x 31 1/4 inches / 79.4 x 79.4 cm (The Museum of Modern Art).
-Malevich “viewed the Russian Revolution as having paved the way for a new society in which materialism would eventually lead to spiritual freedom.”
-(MoMA, photo: Steven Zucker, CC BY-NC-SA 2.0)
+Kazimir Malevich “viewed the Russian Revolution as having paved the way for a new society in which materialism would eventually lead to spiritual freedom.”
+(The Museum of Modern Art, New York) Kazimir Malevich, Suprematist Composition: White on White, 1918, oil on canvas, 79.4 x 79.4 cm (The Museum of Modern Art, New York; photo: Steven Zucker, CC BY-NC-SA 2.0)

-The avant garde is also used to identify artists whose painting subjects and techniques were radical, marking them off from the more traditional or academic styles, but not with any particular political ideology in mind.
-Avant garde became a kind of generic term for a number of art movements centered on the idea of artistic autonomy and independence.
-In some cases the avant garde was closely associated with political activism, especially socialist or communist movements; in other cases, the avant garde was pointedly removed from politics and focused primarily on aesthetics.
-The avant garde was never a cohesive group of artists and what was avant garde in one nation was not necessarily the same in others.
+The avant-garde is also used to identify artists whose painting subjects and techniques were radical, marking them off from the more traditional or academic styles, but not with any particular political ideology in mind.
+Avant-garde became a kind of generic term for a number of art movements centered on the idea of artistic autonomy and independence.
+In some cases the avant-garde was closely associated with political activism, especially socialist or communist movements; in other cases, the avant-garde was pointedly removed from politics and focused primarily on aesthetics.
+The avant-garde was never a cohesive group of artists and what was avant-garde in one nation was not necessarily the same in others.

 Smarthistory images for teaching and learning: